 We collect data directly or indirectly.

-We collect data directly from the people concerned: for example through e-mail or via our website (cf. point 2), for informative or research purposes.
-In such cases, the people concerned are always being informed on the purpose and the way in which their data are being collected; either via e-mail, via a notification on the newsletter/survey, or on demand.
+We collect data directly from the people concerned: for example through email or via our website (cf. point 2), for informative or research purposes.
+In such cases, the people concerned are always informed on the purpose and the way in which their data are being collected; either via email, via a notification on the newsletter/survey, or on demand.

-In some cases, we collect data indirectly, via partners: for some projects, it is possible that we request data via our project partners or subcontractors.
-In such cases, a data processing agreement or specific clause is being drafted, in order to ensure the privacy of the people concerned.
+In some cases, we collect data indirectly, via partners: for some projects, we request data via our project partners or subcontractors.
+In such cases, a data processing agreement or specific clause is drafted, in order to ensure the privacy of the people concerned.

 4 What are the principles for the processing of data?

-The processing of data is always being done in the context of legitimate interest.
-The purpose of the data processing is always being communicated to the people concerned and is being noted within the data processing register.
+The processing of data is always done in the context of legitimate interest.
+The purpose of the data processing is always communicated to the people concerned and is being in the data processing register.

-5 Are the data being supplied to third parties?
+5 Are the data supplied to third parties?

-In some cases it may be necessary to supply data to third parties; but only in cases of legitimate interest and for specific purposes.
+At times it is necessary for us to supply data to third parties, but only in cases of legitimate interest and for specific purposes.

-In such cases, a separate agreement is being drafted, in order to ensure your privacy.
-This so-called ‘processing agreement’ establishes the goal of the data processing, the confidentiality and the security of the data.
+In such cases, a separate agreement is drafted in order to ensure your privacy.
+This ‘processing agreement’ establishes the goal of the data processing as well as the confidentiality and the security of the data.
 This applies, for instance, to our website partner, who ensures the technical management of our website and therefore has access to data being collected through our site – for example to manage the newsletter.
 Likewise, we also have a processing agreement with our payroll administrator.

-a) The data that are being collected within the framework of the newsletter/website/social media are being stored in a data file on the server of TML, which is only accessible by its own employees.
-Next to that, the data are also being stored on the server of our website partner, with whom TML has a processing agreement to ensure the compliancy to TML’s data privacy policy.
+a) The data that are collected within the framework of the newsletter/website/social media are stored in a data file on the server of TML, which is only accessible to its own employees.
+Additionally, the data are stored on the server of our website partner, with whom TML has a processing agreement to ensure the compliancy to TML’s data privacy policy.

 7 Your rights